Frequently Asked Questions

 On your assigned volunteer days, you will provide a nutritious snack for your child(ren)’s class.
 If you are unable to provide a snack on your assigned day, it is your responsibility to make arrangements with another family in the class to do so OR notify the teachers so it can be arranged to use a previously donated snack.
 DCP does keep extra snack items on hand.
 In the event that you forget to bring a snack on your assigned day, please provide a non-perishable replacement snack to replenish our supply as soon as possible.
 Toddlers will drink water from cups at snack time; preschoolers will use their own water bottles.
-Because some children may have life-threatening reactions to certain food items, please do not provide any snack items with blueberries, nuts, peanuts, or *unbaked* egg or dairy.
+Because some children may have reactions to certain food items, please make note of any specific restrictions for your child(ren)’s class days.
 Please see the choking hazard appendix at the end of the handbook for additional guidance.
 No food preparation may occur onsite.
 Please be sure to bring cutlery if your snack requires it.
-Healthy suggestions: Fresh fruit or vegetables - bananas, apples, carrot sticks, etc. Muffins/bread (nut free) Animal crackers Pretzels or crackers Cereal/Chex mix (nut free) Applesauce pouches Veggie Straws Written requests from families for special diets due to cultural, religious, or health reasons should be brought to the attention of the teacher(s).
+Healthy suggestions: Fresh fruit or vegetables - bananas, apples, carrot sticks, etc. Muffins/bread Animal crackers Pretzels or crackers Cereal/Chex mix Applesauce pouches Veggie Straws Written requests from families for special diets due to cultural, religious, or health reasons should be brought to the attention of the teacher(s).

 What is a GMM?